 Fresh water, a basic necessity, has become a privilege for almost everyone.
-Nearly 76 million people in India don’t have access to safe drinking water.
-In fact, 21% of the communicable diseases are linked to unsafe drinking water.
 Considering the deteriorating water quality, installing a water purifier has become important.
 However, installing a water purifier is just the initial step.
 To ensure that you get a continuous supply of pure water it is essential to maintain the filters of the water purifier.
 So, in this write-up in detail the ways to check the condition of the filters of a water purifier.
 Read on.

 Types of Filters in a Water Purifier

 Water filters are the most important parts of a water purifier.
 Sediment and carbon filter play an important role in removing the different impurities present in water.
 Most of the water purifiers available in the market need to replace the filters in every 6-8 months.
 However, the quality of the water you receive and water consumption also determine the frequency of changing the filters.
 Both these filters remove different types of impurities from water at different stages.

 Sediment filter helps in draining out dirt, and dust from the water.
 In addition, the filter also plays an important role in maintaining and protecting the RO membranes from dirt.
 When you don’t change the filter on the recommended time, the dirt from raw water reaches the membrane and contaminates the water that you get.
 This can lead to a number of harmful diseases.